Application Now Closed for Summer 2020!

 PLEASE REVIEW FELLOWSHIP PROGRAM PROCEDURES AND ELIGIBILITY REQUIREMENTS LISTED BELOW!

-The Division of Life Sciences Summer Undergraduate Research Fellowship award includes a $3500 stipend for summer research experience.
+The Division of Life Sciences Summer Undergraduate Research Fellowship award includes a $4,000 stipend for a 10 week summer research experience.
 The Fellowship is funded by the Division of Life Sciences, the Human Genetics Institute of New Jersey, and by a generous endowment from Duncan and Nancy MacMillan.

 The Fellowship is open to declared Life Science majors (Biological Science (119), Cell Biology and Neuroscience (146), Genetics (447), and Molecular Biology and Biochemistry (694)) pursuing novel, independent undergraduate research under the supervision of a Division of Life Science faculty member from one of the departments listed above.

-You must be a citizen, national, or lawful permanent resident of the United States and be able to provide the appropriate documentation (original Social Security card, Visa, Green card).
+You must be eligible to work in the U.S. to be awarded a fellowship.
 Preference will be given to students who have not previously been awarded the DLS SURF fellowship.

 The SURF committee will also consider the feasibility of the proposed research, the student's GPA, and the rigor of their coursework.